ella-walker/github_pages_template/about.md

 ## Background

 Hello!
-My name is Ella Walker, and I am a student at Brigham Young University, majoring in Statistics.
+My name is Ella Walker, and I am a student at Brigham Young University, studying Statistics.
 My passion for data science stems from a desire to uncover insights from data and apply them to real-world problems.
 I aspire to build a career in data science, focusing on community needs.
 This year, I had the opportunity to participate in a Gadsden Research Study with Alegra Learning, which further fueled my enthusiasm for data-driven decision-making.

 ## Education